An Enchanted Evening Summer Stroll Through the Cottage Garden

 dahlia garden

-The dahlias are the star of the show in my late summer garden.
+The dahlias are the true stars of the late summer show.

 dahlia garden